 As I’ve settled into my thirties, I have noticeably shifted my focus to a more individualized, holistic, 100% organic, non-toxic skin care regimen.
 As my skin changed over the years, so did my alertness to the beauty industry, and how under regulated and full of questionable ingredients it all is.
-(My friend Renee sums it up nicely, here).
 Aligning my body care products to be entirely non-toxic was nothing short of a new practice in paying attention.
 Reading up on products, companies, ingredients, and essentially just taking more time in making my decisions.
 What was more important to me?
 A quick and easy purchase?
 Or a sustainable approach to not only my long term skin health, but supporting products and makers that I was entirely on board with their practices, sourcing and ethical production.
-Oh, and secondary to all of that was my actual skin.
+And secondary to all of that was my actual skin.

 In the winter months, my skin is extremely dry.
 I’m fair skinned, freckled, and redness shows up easily.
 Winter is also the time when I take a few extra steps on my facial routine to ensure lots and lots of hydration.
 Not surprisingly, I circled back around to my motto for almost all things body-care: